By using this site, you agree to the Privacy Policy and Terms of Use.

 Chili‑Sweet Honey Butter

 Mix in 1/2 tsp crushed chili flakes or 1/4 tsp smoked paprika plus a pinch of cayenne.
-The heat contrasts the sweetness and lifts savory breads like country sourdough or corn toast.
+The gentle heat contrasts the sweetness and lifts savory breads like country sourdough or corn toast.

 Detailed Nutritional Info for Honey Butter (Per 1 tablespoon / ~15 g)